 Nursing homes have the duty of providing the highest degree of care for their residents.
 Unfortunately, many nursing homes fail to live up to this duty and neglect the well-being of their residents resulting in injury or even death.
 If you suspect your elderly loved one has suffered from this type of neglect or abuse, take action immediately.
-Here are four key steps to protecting your loved ones and holding the nursing home accountable for their treatment of them.
+Here are key steps to protecting your loved ones and holding the nursing home accountable for their treatment of them.

 What Is Nursing Home Negligence?

 The law changes frequently and varies from jurisdiction to jurisdiction.
 However, the basic duty of a nursing facility is to provide competent, conscientious care for its residents.
 When it fails to do this, there may be grounds for a lawsuit based on nursing home negligence.
 Nursing home negligence can involve a range of elder abuse that might affect your loved one’s safety and well-being while in the facility.
 The lawyers at www.hurtcallbert.com explain that abuse is acting intentionally, knowingly, or recklessly in a way that causes or is likely to cause harm.
 Here are examples:

 - Improperly administered medication

 - Poor hygiene neglect, such as the failure to provide baths and grooming

 - Failure to prevent falls and resulting injury

 - Ignoring or inappropriately responding to a resident’s complaints of pain or discomfort